flamingquaks/mind-tether/README.md

 # Mind Tether

+Many individuals in many stages of life struggle to stay grounded to the day to day.
+Whether it's pain or medication induced brain fog, damensia, or a multide of ther things, keeping oneself connected to each day can be an uphill battle.

-Mind Tether is an app designed to provide small reminders that can help you feel more tethered to reality when remembering is a challenge.
+Mind Tether is designed to provide users with visual indicators in convienient locations to help mentally tether someone back to what the now is.

-The current design will take advantage of the programability of iPhones through Shortcuts.
-The shortcut will be created and set to run on a schedule.
+The current design MVP takes advantage of the programability of iPhones through Shortcuts.
+See [SiriShortcut.md](SiriShortcut.md) for the latest released version of the shortcut.
 It will have dynamic variables it will pass.
 In AWS, a unique phone background image is created, saved in S3 and a pre-signed URL is generated.
 The shortcut will then download the file from the provided background URL.
 The S3 lifecycle policies will expire images after 60 seconds.

 ---